karthikhosur/italtoken/whitepaper.md

-# ITAL Token: A Peer-to-Peer Incentive System for Professional Development
+# ITAL Token: A Peer-to-Peer Incentive System for Professional Development on CVmine

 ## Abstract

-We propose a peer-to-peer incentive system for professional development activities.
-The system enables participants to earn rewards for job-seeking and career advancement efforts without relying on the goodwill of platforms or employers.
-ITAL tokens are generated and distributed through active participation in platform activities, with transactions recorded on the Stellar blockchain.
+We propose a peer-to-peer incentive system for professional development activities integrated with the CVmine job platform.
+The system enables participants to earn ITAL tokens for job-seeking and career advancement efforts without relying on the goodwill of platforms or employers.
+ITAL tokens are generated and distributed through active participation in CVmine activities, with transactions recorded on the Stellar blockchain.
 The system operates using a custodial wallet infrastructure initially, with planned migration to non-custodial solutions.
 We define rules that incentivize participation while preventing manipulation of the reward mechanism.
-The result is a decentralized network of job seekers and professionals that creates and exchanges value through meaningful engagement.
+The result is a decentralized network of job seekers and professionals that creates and exchanges value through meaningful engagement on the CVmine platform.

 ## 1. Introduction